Gradient Descent for Deep Matrix Factorization: Dynamics and Implicit Bias towards Low Rank: Introduction

 then $\W(\tdisc)$ converges to $\Wstar$.
 Moreover, the error $E(\tdisc) = (V^\tT \W(\tdisc) V - \Lambda)$ is a diagonal matrix, whose entries satisfy

 for all $\epsilon\in(0,|\lambda_i|^{\frac{1}{N}})$, and

 where $T^{\Id}_N$ is defined in \eqref{def:TId}. \end{theorem}

 The proof of Theorem \ref{theorem:PerturbedInitialization_NonAsymptoticConvergence} is given in Section \ref{subsec:PerturbedInitialization}. \begin{remark} Apart from again providing precise bounds on the number of iterations sufficient to obtain a predefined approximation accuracy, Theorem \ref{theorem:PerturbedInitialization_NonAsymptoticConvergence} is instructive in pointing out two qualitatively different regimes of the gradient descent dynamics.
 If $\lambda_i$ is positive, the dynamics behave as in Theorem \ref{theorem:IdenticalInitialization_ContinuousNonAsymptoticRate}.
 If $\lambda_i$ is negative, however, gradient descent first approximates $(\lambda_i)_+ = 0$ up to perturbation level $\beta$.
 As soon as this level is reached, the dynamics force the $i$-th eigenvalue of $\W_1$ to become negative while all others remain positive, as illustrated in Figure \ref{fig:IdenticalVSPerturbed} and Figure \ref{fig:Perturbed} below.
+Afterwards the sign does not change and hence the negative eigenvalue is recovered. \\ Interestingly enough, in practice this phenomenon may also happen when running simulations with identical initialization.
+Although in theory the eigenvalues of $W(k)$ should remain non-negative, it is possible that the $i$-th eigenvalue of some factor $W_j(k)$, which corresponds to a negative ground-truth eigenvalue, becomes negative due to numerical errors, i.e., when it reaches machine precision.
+As a consequence the $i$-th eigenvalue of $W(k)$ becomes negative and converges to the ground-truth eigenvalue. \\ Note that the upper bound on $\eta$ in \eqref{cond:stepsize:thm} decays in $N$ like $\Omega(N^{-3})$ if $\alpha < 1$.
+This can be seen as follows: the defining equation of $c$, which can be written as $c^N - c^{N-1} = 1$, implies that $c^\ell - c^{\ell-1} \le 1$, for any $\ell = 1,\dots,N$ since $c > 1$.
+Hence, such that $c^{2N-2} \le c^{2N} \le (N+1)^2$.
+Consequently, we obtain for $\alpha < 1$ that

-Afterwards the sign does not change and hence the negative eigenvalue is recovered.
-Interestingly enough, this phenomenon may also happen for identical initialization in practical implementations if the numerical simulation reaches machine precision and sign errors in the calculations occur.
-Let us finally mention that the condition on $\beta$ is used to simplify parts of the argument.
-Numerical simulations suggest that it is an artifact of the proof. \end{remark}
+Let us finally mention that the condition $0 < \frac{\beta}{\c-1} < \alpha $ is used to simplify parts of the argument.
+Numerical simulations suggest that it is an artifact of the proof; $0 < \beta < \alpha $ is empirically sufficient. \end{remark}